 You’ve tried everything, but you just can’t breathe.

 You even have your allergies under control, but your nose is still stuffy and congested — you feel like you’re blowing your nose all the time and it’s difficult to get a good night’s sleep.
 You feel hopeless!
 You know how in movies, just when things get desperate the hero arrives to save the day?
 Well, this is that moment.
 It’s Dr. Sina Joorabchi to the rescue!
-He’s been working for many years to help men and women in Miami and Ft.
-Lauderdale find relief through the latest advances in septoplasty procedures.
+He’s been working for many years to help men and women in Pembroke Pines and Hollywood find relief through the latest advances in septoplasty procedures.
 He can put his expertise to work for you and help you breathe better to live better today.

 The septum is the ridge of bone and cartilage that divides your nose in two.
 It’s what keeps each side of your nose separated and functioning independently.